distribution/distribution/docs/insecure.md

 your registry over an unencrypted HTTP connection.
 Either of these choices involves security trade-offs and additional configuration steps.

-## Deploying a plain HTTP registry
+## Deploy a plain HTTP registry

 > **Warning**:
-> it's not possible to use an insecure registry with basic authentication.
+> It's not possible to use an insecure registry with basic authentication.
 {:.warning}

 This procedure configures Docker to entirely disregard security for your